Math Calculators ▶ Binary Calculator

 It is basically used in discrete mathematics to represent the logic gates.
 It is the basic of the electronic devices because it is the part of Boolean algebra.

 The binary numbers are important in our daily life instead of using decimal we can use binary as it simplifies the design of computer & related technologies.
-So, thankfully, you come to know about different calculations related to different systems.
+So, thankfully, you come to know about binary calculations that might be helpful in different systems.
 Simply, try this online binary calculator that helps you to do the arithmetic calculations accurately.

 From the source of Wikipedia : History & binary arithmetic